The Wrong Mr. Wright

-The Wrong Mr. Wright is a 1927 American comedy film directed by Scott Sidney and written by Harold Shumate and James Madison.
+The Wrong Mr. Wright is a 1927 American silent comedy film directed by Scott Sidney and written by Harold Shumate and James Madison.
 It is based on the 1897 play The Wrong Mr. Wright by George Broadhurst.
-The film stars Jean Hersholt, Enid Bennett, Dorothy Devore, Edgar Kennedy, Walter Hiers and Robert Anderson.
+The film stars Jean Hersholt, Enid Bennett, Dorothy Devore, Edgar Kennedy, Walter Hiers, and Robert Anderson.
 The film was released on February 27, 1927, by Universal Pictures.